 On this topic see Daniel Auer, Language Roulette?
-Refugee Placement and its Effect on Labor Market Integration, in a nutshell #4, January 2017, nccr – on the move, available at: https://bit.ly/34xhjkf.
+Refugee Placement and its Effect on Labor Market Integration, in a nutshell #4, January 2017, nccr – on the move, available in English at: https://bit.ly/34xhjkf.

 These large differences in treatment occur despite a fixed compensation system from the Confederation to the cantons.
 For details on the costs sharing system, see AO2.

 General rules for the federal centres are set up in the Ordinance of the FDJP on the management of federal reception centres in the field of asylum.